DanielHauge/CPH-1st-Cemester/README.md

 # CPHBusiness 1st Cemester Overview.

 ## Exam:
-* System Integration | Date:
+* System Integration | Date: 5. jan - 14:30 to 15:00
    * Examination form:
      * Oral group exams
      * The exam starts with a ten minutes group presentation about the Loan Broker System.
 Subsequently, discussion with the examiners and the group about projects, technologies, design decisions, their impact, etc.
      * The exam will last in total 10 minutes per student, but at least 30 minutes pr. group.
    * The course comprises two bigger tasks/projects.
 The Loan Broker Project and constructions of a Blockchain.
 For both of those systems the students hand-in maintenance documentation together with the projects.
 The systems together with the maintenance documentations should be brought to the exam.
 Note however, the handed-in material is not part of the exam evaluation (er ikke eksamensgrundlag)
  * $Presentation
  * $Read-Up

 -----------

-*  Large Systems Development | Date:
+*  Large Systems Development | Date: 12. jan - 13:30 to 14:00
     * Examination Form:
       * Oral group exam.
       * The students have in their groups certain roles like product owner, architect, lead developer, devops engineer, quality assurance/testing lead, etc.